YeswanthB011/YeswanthB011/README.md

 ## About Me

-I'm a passionate software Engineer with experience in **Java, PL/SQL**, and various testing methodologies like **automation testing with Selenium, API testing using RESTAssured and Postman**, and web development.
+I'm a passionate software Engineer with experience in **Java, Python, PL/SQL**, and various testing methodologies like **automation testing with Selenium, API testing using RESTAssured and Postman**, and web development.
 I enjoy solving complex problems, automating workflows, and exploring innovative solutions.

 ---